Embraer R-99: Variants

-The R-99A/E-99/EMB 145 AEW&C is an Airborne early warning and control aircraft, equipped with the Erieye active electronically scanned array radar from Saab Microwave Systems (formerly Ericsson Microwave Systems) of Sweden.
-The FAB claims that it has 95% of the capability of the larger AWACS aircraft which are in service in the air forces of other nations.
-In 2008 the FAB redesignated the R-99A as the E-99, the factory name for the Embraer EMB-145SA (Surveillance Aircraft), a special military conversion of the passenger version of the Embraer ERJ-145LR.
+The R-99A/E-99/EMB 145 AEW&C is an airborne early warning and control (AEW&C) aircraft, equipped with the Erieye active electronically scanned array radar from Saab Microwave Systems.
+During the aircraft's development, particular attention was paid to market interest as well the specific requirements of the Brazilian Air Force (FAB).
+The FAB have claimed that R-99 has 95% of the capability of larger AEW&C aircraft which are in service in the air forces of other nations.
+During 2008, the FAB redesignated the R-99A as the E-99, the factory name for the Embraer EMB-145SA (Surveillance Aircraft), a special military conversion of the passenger version of the Embraer ERJ-145LR.

 The R-99B/R-99/EMB 145 MULTI INTEL is a remote sensing aircraft.
 It employs a synthetic aperture radar, combination electro-optical and FLIR systems as well as a multi-spectral scanner.
 The aircraft also possesses signal intelligence and C3I capabilities.
-In 2008, the FAB redesignated the R-99B as the R-99, for the Embraer EMB-145RS (Remote Sensing), a special military conversion of the passenger version of the Embraer ERJ-145LR.
+During 2008, the FAB redesignated the R-99B as the R-99, for the Embraer EMB-145RS (Remote Sensing), a special military conversion of the passenger version of the Embraer ERJ-145LR.

 The EMB 145 MP is the maritime patrol version of the EMB-145.
 It shares much of the same sensor suite as the R-99B, but most visibly, lacks the multi-spectral scanner and the side-looking radar.
 It retains many of the C3I and ELINT capabilities of the EMB-145-RS.
 Mexico was the launch customer for this variant.

-The P-99/ would be the anti-submarine warfare (ASW) modification of the EMB 145 MP and would have four underwing hardpoints, which could be mounted with a variety of torpedoes and/or anti-ship missiles.
+The P-99 would be the anti-submarine warfare (ASW) modification of the EMB 145 MP and would have four underwing hardpoints, which could be mounted with a variety of torpedoes and/or anti-ship missiles.
 No prototype with those modifications was ever flown.